scttohara/scttohara/README.md

 -->

-- 🌱 At the moment I'm working on projects mostly using Python, SQL.
+- 🌱 At the moment I'm working on projects mostly using Python, SQL, and Tableau.

 - 👯 I’m looking to collaborate on any project with python involved, anything business, mental health, weather, and/or food based I would love to get involved.
 Just message me here on github.